 - Finally, all these materials should be housed on the website and periodically shared on social media.

 Your organization has a wealth of content that is both time-sensitive and evergreen.
 Transform any potentially date-driven material so it is current and timeless.
 Added together, you conduct a periodic review of the highlights and achievements of the year, quarter or month without calling it a traditional annual report.

 Share your newsletter.
 Nearly all of the attendees at a workshop on newsletters I taught at NPCC published a newsletter.
 Yet 90% of them did not post it on their website.
 Are you hiding your newsletter from people who want to learn about your organization?
 Making all your newsletters available is a no-cost way to promote your group’s programs, services and successes throughout the year, regardless of publication date.
 Each one should have a link for readers to easily view previous issues.
 Also, categorize or tag them to facilitate search for a specific topic.

 Ready to re-format your annual report?
-Contact me at 212.677.5770 or email Janet@JanetLFalk.com to look beyond the calendar or fiscal year.
+Contact me at Janet@JanetLFalk.com, book an appointment here or call me at 212.677.5770 to look beyond the calendar or fiscal year.
 Instead, let’s aggregate the steady flow of communications that broadcast your activities and achievements all year long.